 Most of these icons still call Old Town home today, even if they’re not exactly in the same spot where they started.

 Similarly, the Old Town School of Folk Music first opened its doors during Chicagos revival of the genre.
 It saw singer-songwriters such as Bonnie Koloc, Bob Gibson, John Prine, and more grace its halls and the surrounding venues.

 Notably, the now-famous Mother Blues club.
-It boasted greats ranging from Brazil ’66 and Jefferson Airplane, to legendary comedian George Carlin.
+It boasted greats ranging from Brazil ’66 and Jefferson Airplane to the legendary comedian George Carlin.

-An “always exciting place to live”
+An exciting place to live

 Perhaps the best way to conclude a write up of Old Town real estate is with a description of living in Old Town from 1967.
 Penned by Richard Atcheson for a write-up in Holiday Magazine, the colorful biography still rings true today: